 Taking inspiration from other meanwhile projects from around the world, Hadley commissioned Nomadic Gardens to create a community-focused food-growing garden.

-The previous marketing suite, now known as The Lighthouse, has been reimagined and is available to hire by practitioners, charities, businesses and individual classes to provide workshops and varied projects.
+The previous marketing suite, now known as The Lighthouse is jointly managed and co-curated by Su Winsbury and Gabby Briscoe, of The Heart to Heart Collective.
+It has been reimagined and is available to hire by practitioners, charities, businesses and individual classes to provide workshops and varied projects.

 Recognising the importance of taking time to foster relational impact and reciprocity, this meanwhile project offers the long-term opportunity to work with the diverse community of Stratford.
 Through this, we can guide and inform the design process with knowledge of the real needs and desires of this vibrant part of East London.